TARIFUDDIN/equity-trading-platform/README.md

 - Stock APIs have strict rate limits and monthly quotas
 - Each trader requests similar data simultaneously - caching prevents duplicate calls
 - Market data doesn't change every millisecond - intelligent TTL balances freshness vs efficiency

-**Interview talking point:** "Caching is a critical performance optimization.
-Without it, our API costs would be 2.5x higher and we'd hit rate limits.
-This teaches me to think about data freshness requirements - not everything needs to be real-time."

 ---

 ## Advanced Features